 Prerequisites

-- Ensure NSX-V backups are healthy and a recent backup has been taken
+- Ensure NSX-V backups are healthy and a recent backup has been created.

-Like my previous post, we must ensure all prerequisites are in place in order to support migration activities.
-As we are migrating via the User Defined Topology, several new prerequisites must be configured ahead of the migration.
+Like my previous post, we must ensure all prerequisites are in place to support migration activities.
+As we are migrating via the User Defined Topology, several new readiness tasks must be implemented ahead of the migration.

 - get certificate api thumbprint